A Guide To Serious Injury Car Accident Compensation

 - Bad weather conditions.

-- Debris on the roads, again, that the Highways agency hasn’t had chance to clear.
+- Debris on the roads, again, that the Highways Agency hasn’t had a chance to clear.

 If drivers involved in a serious car accident on a motorway have not respected the laws of driving on the motorway, they will be found liable for the accident and possibly prosecuted.
 If you have suffered a serious injury after being in an accident on the motorway you will be eligible to make a car accident compensation UK claim.

-There are numerous injuries that you can sustain from being involved in a serious car accident, ranging from minor if you’re very lucky, to extremely serious and life altering, or possibly death.
+There are numerous injuries that you can sustain from being involved in a serious car accident, ranging from minor if you’re very lucky, to extremely serious and life-altering, or possibly death.
+Any of these could result in serious injury car accident compensation.

 The most common neck injury caused by car accidents is whiplash which is when the head is jolted backwards and forwards in quick succession causing stretched and torn ligaments.
 This is classed as a less serious injury generally as full recovery is usually expected.
 However, more serious neck injuries such as cervical dislocation and damaged disks that can have a large impact on a person’s life may occur in a serious accident.